coleenquadros/configuration/docs/app-sre/sop/prometheus-PrometheusErrorSendingAlerts.md

 ## Summary

-*This alert is only visible on the UI, and won't be delivered to slack/Pagerduty*
+> This alert is only visible on the UI, and won't be delivered to slack/Pagerduty

 Prometheus is unable to send alerts to alertmanager

+This alert means Prometheus has at least one Alertmanager instance discovered and at least for one of those alerts are failing to be sent.

-Note that this is also covered by deadmanssnitch, where we get a Page in case alertmanager hasn't heard from any of our prometheus.
+Note that this is also covered by Deadmanssnitch, where we get a Page in case alertmanager hasn't heard from any of our Prometheus instances

 Please follow the SOP for prometheus-deadmanssnitch